wmde/wikiba.se/source/import.md

 ### [WikibaseImport](https://github.com/filbertkm/WikibaseImport)

 WikibaseImport is a MediaWiki [extension]({{site.url}}/extend#Extensions) and a flexible, powerful command-line tool that allows you to import into Wikibase using exports of data from other Wikibase instances.
 It's best for seasoned Wikibase users who have a firm grasp of Wikibase's [data architecture](https://www.mediawiki.org/wiki/Wikibase/DataModel) and are comfortable using command-line tools on their instance's web server.
-(See the [care and feeding section]({{site.url}}/caf) for more information on working directly with a container)
+(See the [maintenance section]({{site.url}}/maint) for more information on working directly with a container)

 To install WikibaseImport, follow its [install instructions](https://github.com/filbertkm/WikibaseImport#install).
 You can also find more information on working with extensions on our [Extending Wikibase]({{site.url}}/extend) page.